God Talks with Arjuna: The Bhagavad Gita

 God Talks with Arjuna: The Bhagavad Gita is a posthumously published non-fiction book by the Indian yogi and guru Paramahansa Yogananda (1893–1952).
-It is a two-volume work containing English translation and commentary of the Bhagavad Gita.
+It is a two-volume work containing an English translation and commentary of the Bhagavad Gita.
 It explicates the Bhagavad Gitas psychological, spiritual, and metaphysical elements.
 It was originally published in 1995 in Los Angeles by the Self Realization Fellowship, and later published in other countries and languages.books.google.de: The book is significant in that unlike other explications of the Bhagavad Gita, which focused on karma yoga, jnana yoga, and bhakti yoga in relation to the Gita, Yogananda's work stresses the training of one's mind, or raja yoga.
 The full title of the two-volume work is God Talks with Arjuna: The Bhagavad Gita – Royal Science of God Realization – The Immortal Dialogue between Soul and Spirit – A New Translation and Commentary.